GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * **Keeping an Eye on Traffic**: It can also keep track of all the requests coming in and out.
 This helps you understand how people are using your website and spot any problems.

-* **Optimising Content**: The reverse proxy can also tweak things like compressing files or resizing images before sending them to users.
+* **Optimising Content**: The reverse proxy can also tweak things like compressing files or resising images before sending them to users.
 This helps your website load faster and use less data.

 So, using a reverse proxy helps make your website more secure, faster, and easier to manage.

+# Reverse Proxy & BindIp
+Using a reverse proxy for the bindIp in your script can be very useful.

+1. **Security**: By binding the IP address to the reverse proxy, you can *hide the actual IP addresses of your backend servers*.
+This adds a layer of security, making it *harder for attackers* to target your servers directly.

+2. **Load Balancing**: The reverse proxy can *distribute incoming traffic* across multiple backend servers.
+This helps in balancing the load, ensuring *no single server is overwhelme*d, and *improving *overall *performance* and *reliability*.

+3. **SSL Termination**: It can handle SSL encryption and decryption, offloading this resource-intensive task from your backend servers.
+This can *simplify* your *server configuration* and *improve performance*.

+4. **Caching**: By caching responses, a reverse proxy can *reduce the load* on your backend servers and *speed up response times* for users.

+5. **Centralised Logging and Monitoring**: It allows you to *centralise logging and monitoring of traffic*, making it *easier to analyse and manage*.

+6. **Content Optimisation**: A reverse proxy can *optimise content delivery*, such as compressing files or resizing images, to *improve load times* and *reduce bandwidth usage*.

+Using a reverse proxy for binding an IP address specifically helps in *managing and routing traffic efficiently*, ensuring that your backend infrastructure *remains secure* and *performs optimally*.

 # Task: Get a reverse proxy working:
 * Manually change Nginx config file (it is possible to change one line ideally) + restart Nginx + test in web browser without port 3000 on the end.
-  * Hint: Backup the nginx config file before you start making changes: that way you can easily revert back to the original file to re-test (such as with the sed command later)
+  * **Hint**: Backup the nginx config file before you start making changes: that way you can easily revert back to the original file to re-test (such as with the sed command later)
   * Automate with your script.
 Use sed command to replace the string you need to inside the Nginx config file

 Deliver: Post link to public IP (without port 3000) in the main chat with a message like "reverse proxy configured"